MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-appinsights-readme.md

 ms.devlang: javascript
 ms.service: applicationinsights
 ---
-# Azure ApplicationInsightsManagement client library for JavaScript - Version 5.0.0-beta.4
+# Azure ApplicationInsightsManagement client library for JavaScript - version 5.0.0-beta.4

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ApplicationInsightsManagement client.